isomerpages/singapore-customs-old/_competent-authorities-requirements/09-Basel-convention.md

 ### Notes

 1. Please quote the  **Unique Reference No.**  on all supporting documents before faxing.
 2. The HS Codes and Product Codes for Hazardous Wastes are listed here.
 3. If the importer / exporter does not have the required Basel Export, Import or Transit permit, please contact PCD officers at 67319377 for advice.

 ### Export and Import of Used Electrical & Electronic Equipments

-**1.**  Declarant must declare the following in the export or import permit application:
+**1.**  Declarant must declare the following in the export or import permit application:<br>
 - Item description and item quantity under ‘Item Details’ column
 - The corresponding Product Codes depending on the purpose of export or import to the correct HS Codes

-**2.**  Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the export or import permit application through TradeNet:
+**2.**  Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the export or import permit application through TradeNet:<br>
 -  Invoice
 -  Bill of Lading (BL) / Air waybill (AWB)
 -  Warranty Document / Contractual Agreement